ciml-org/ciml-summer-institute-2022/3.3_conda_environments_and_jupyter_notebooks_on_expanse/README.md

 * **Video Recording:** will be made available as soon as possible
 * **Source Code/Examples:** [If applicable]()

-## TASKS 1: Launch Jupyter Lab on Expanse using a CONDA environment
+## TASK 1: Launch Jupyter Lab on Expanse using a CONDA environment
 1. Open a Terminal Window (expanse Shell Access) through the [Expanse Portal](https://portal.expanse.sdsc.edu/)

 2. Clone the Git repository df-parallel